General Garden Tips

 Common advice now is to not add soil amendments when planting trees, but I had better results when adding some compost and peat moss.
 The old advice? add amendments when you plant, the new?
 Don’t do that since it supposedly causes weak rooting.
 I think if you are careful not to have impervious sides to your planting hole (like you sometimes get with clay soils), that digging in some extra good soil starts things off right.

 It is common practice in my area to mulch for winter beginning in this month.
-Be sure NOT to “Volcano Mulch”.
+Be sure NOT to “Volcano Mulchpiling up mulch round the base of tree in volcano shape“.
 When piled up against the tree trunk it does many undesirable things, all unhealthy for the tree.
 Space the mulch away from the trunk flare, about 2-3 inches deep.

 Most of your bulb planting will likely be in this month, plant with the addition of bone meal.

 I used red clover, some use winter rye.
 Green manures help build soil tilth and fertility.
 There are varieties for each season and region.
-Check with your local extension service, (list of links here).
+Check with your local extension service.